 VA Dependents and Survivors Benefits: Dependents or survivors of a disabled or deceased veteran may be eligible for benefits, including children of Vietnam veterans who have been diagnosed with Spina Bifida.

 VA Dependent Tuition Waiver: Children of veterans with a disability that is considered to be “service-connected” by the Department of Veterans Affairs (“The VA”) may qualify for waiver of tuition and other State-wide fees at any State Community College, State College and even State Universities.
 The veteran does not need to be in receipt of compensation – a “zero percent rating” is sufficient to qualify.
 A zero percent rating can often be granted for something as simple as hearing loss caused by military service or even a scar received during military service.
 Eligibility is based on the previous year’s income of the student.
-For the current academic year (2007-2008), the student’s income for calendar year 2006 may not have exceeded $10,488.
 This waiver could also apply to spouses and children of veterans with a 100% disability rating, or who died from a service-connected illness or injury.
 In this case, there are no income limits, but age limits do apply for the children of the veteran.

-VA Pension Benefits: (non-service-connected) based on need (income limit) for veterans who served during a wartime period.
-Death pension for surviving spouse of deceased veteran with wartime service may be eligible for pension based on need.
 Veterans Homes of California: are first and foremost places where veterans go to live.
-They offer complete medical and dental care amidst the amenities of a small town atmosphere.
-Residents may participate in on or off campus activities, civic affairs or attend veterans service organization meetings.
+They may offer complete medical and dental care amidst the amenities of a small town atmosphere.
+Residents may participate in on- or off-campus activities and civic affairs, or attend veterans service organization meetings.
 Currently, Veterans Homes are located in Yountville, Barstow, Ventura, Lancaster, West Los Angeles, Fresno, Redding, and Chula Vista.
 We do not process applications but are happy to assist with completion of application packages as needed.
 Click here for more information.